-The hue is the main colour of the stone and it can be red, yellow, blue etc. There can also be a secondary hue such as gold, orange, green, velvet, etc., meaning a topaz can be described as greenish-yellow, for example.
+The hue is the main colour of the stone, and it can be red, yellow, blue etc. There can also be a secondary hue such as gold, orange, green, velvet, etc., meaning a topaz can be described as greenish-yellow, for example.

 Saturation describes the intensity of the colour.

 Finally, tone defines how light or dark the colour is.
-For example, the London Blue Topaz may be described as very dark blue topaz.
+For example, the London Blue Topaz may be described as a very dark blue topaz.

 Topaz is one of the rare gemstones that have a high level of clarity.
 Most gems available on the market are eye clean, meaning they do not have visible impurities and flaws.

-Topaz is a natural gemstone and it has inclusions but they are visible only under magnification.
+Topaz is a natural gemstone, and it has inclusions, but they are visible only under magnification.
 In fact, some of the largest flawless gems ever unearthed are topaz.

 Topaz Cut and Carat Weight

-Topaz is easy to find in larger carat weights but as with most coloured gemstones it is recommended to choose a stone based on its actual size (millimetres) rather than carats to see what you are getting.
+Topaz is easy to find in larger carat weights, but as with most coloured gemstones it is recommended to choose a stone based on its actual size (millimetres) rather than carats to see what you are getting.

 Although Swiss Blue and London Blue are the most sought after topaz colours, they are also among mass-produced gem varieties and are not expensive as a result.